* U.S. to implement 25 pct tariffs on $50 bln of Chinese goods

 By Sruthi Shankar

 June 15 (Reuters) - U.S. stocks fell on Friday after the United States announced tariffs on $50 billion worth of Chinese goods, prompting Beijing to warn of retaliation and reigniting fears of a trade war between the world's two largest economies.

 President Donald Trump said in a statement that a 25 percent tariff would be imposed on an initial list of strategically important imports from China from July 6 and vowed further measures if Beijing struck back.

-In response, China's Commerce Ministry said it planned to impose tariff measures of similar size and intensity.
-Beijing has published its own list that target $50 billion in U.S. goods, including soybeans, aircraft, and autos and chemicals.
+In response, China's Commerce Ministry said it planned to impose tariffs of similar size and intensity.
+Beijing has published its own list that targets $50 billion in U.S. goods, including soybeans, aircraft and autos.

 Global financial markets have struggled since February in the face of signs Washington and Beijing were headed toward a trade war after several rounds of negotiations failed to resolve U.S. complaints over Chinese industrial policy, market access and a $375 billion trade gap.